White House aims to speed-up pace of building infrastructure

 Associated Press

-WASHINGTON (AP) — The White House will host a summit Thursday to help speed up construction projects tied to the roughly $1 trillion infrastructure law — an effort to improve coordination with the mayors and governors who directly account for 90% of the spending.
+WASHINGTON (AP) — The White House hosted a summit Thursday to help speed up construction projects tied to the roughly $1 trillion infrastructure law as the Biden administration tries to improve coordination with the mayors and governors who directly account for 90% of the spending.

-“This is the first time we’ve tried this in 50 years on this level,” said Mitch Landrieu, the White House’s infrastructure coordinator and the former mayor of New Orleans.
+“This is the first time we’ve tried this in 50 years on this level,” said Mitch Landrieu, the White House’s infrastructure coordinator and a New Orleans mayor.
 “We’re going to really push hard to make it go faster and try to do it better, and try to get at least all the federal agencies focused on accelerating the pace of design, construction, permitting.”

-The event occurs at a critical moment for the nearly year-old law as high inflation and worker and material shortages are threatening to delay many projects.
+The summit comes at a critical moment for the nearly year-old law as high inflation and worker and material shortages are threatening to delay many projects.

 At stake is a legacy-making investment championed by President Joe Biden, who has said that it’s the largest set of public works projects since the Interstate Highway System began in the 1950s during Dwight Eisenhower’s presidency.
-Going into midterm elections this year, Biden has repeatedly told voters that the government can deliver results with Democrats and Republicans working together.
+Biden has repeatedly told voters this election year that the government can deliver results with Democrats and Republicans working together.

+At a Los Angeles subway line construction site, Biden said Thursday that the infrastructure investments were crucial for improving people’s quality of life and economic opportunities.

+“The transit system needs an upgrade badly — you know that,” he said.
+“It needs to connect poor neighborhoods, ease traffic congestion, air pollution and make it easier for people to get around.”

+The president spoke on the heels of an inflation report showing that prices climbed 8.2% from a year ago. he said he would address the cost of gasoline in remarks in the coming week.

+“The price of gas is still too high and we need to keep working to bring it down,” the president said.
+“I’ll have more to say about that next week.”

-Administration officials plan to use the summit to smooth the way for accelerating the pace of construction, which in turn can help to control costs and maximize the value of dollars spent.
+Administration officials plan to use the White House summit to smooth the way for accelerating the pace of construction, which in turn can help to control costs and maximize the value of dollars spent.

-The Transportation Department will launch an internal center to provide best practices on project design, planning and construction for state and local leaders.
+The Transportation Department is setting up an internal center to provide best practices on project design, planning and construction for state and local leaders.
 The Commerce Department will have a “Dig Once” effort so that construction workers are not repeatedly punching holes into roads to lay water pipes, broadband connections and electricity and natural gas lines, in addition to other efforts by government agencies and industry groups.

-“I just fully expect that the more we work on this, and the better we get, the more money we’re going to save and the more time we’re going to save,” said Landrieu, who will be speaking at the event along with Transportation Secretary Pete Buttigieg and Environmental Protection Agency Administrator Michael Regan, among others.
+“I just fully expect that the more we work on this, and the better we get, the more money we’re going to save and the more time we’re going to save,” said Landrieu, who spoke at the event along with Transportation Secretary Pete Buttigieg and Environmental Protection Agency Administrator Michael Regan, among others.

-Roughly 3,000 people are expected to gather in-person and online for the summit, which begins Thursday morning.
-It will overlap with Biden’s being away from the White House as he travels to Western states.
+Roughly 3,000 people were expected to gather in-person and online for the summit.
+It overlapped with Biden’s being away from the White House as he travels to Western states.

 “All of those issues are the most critical threat to what we’re trying to do,” Hancock said.